 - Harvest Moon: A New Beginning: A New Beginning

 PeteThe protagonist of the story.
 He's a young man who takes over his grandfather's old farm after his death.

 - Innocent Blue Eyes: Has bright blue eyes to show off his innocent and youthful farmer persona.

-- Early-Installment Weirdness: Future characters who use his design typically have Brown Eyes, a blue hat (though his sprite shows it as blue), and their handkerchief the other way around.
+- Early Installment Character-Design Difference: Future characters who use his design typically have brown eyes, a blue hat (though his sprite shows it as blue), and their handkerchief the other way around.

 - Farm Boy: You become one after your grandfather's death.
 In the Bad End you end up quitting though.